 VE = 6 - 0.7 = 5.3 V, so the zener voltage decides the minimum possible output voltage that could be obtained from this series pass power supply when the pot is rotated at its lowest setting.

-To avoid this situation, the design could be a simply upgraded by adding a current control feature as explained in the following section.
+To avoid this situation, this circuit could be a simply upgraded by adding a current control feature as explained in the following section.

 Adding Overload Short Circuit Protection